girmamogestekle/GuessMyNumber/README.md

 # GuessMyNumber

-It is a sample project from Udemy Academy for practice HTML, CSS and JS.
+It is a sample project from Udemy Academy to practice HTML, CSS and JS.